Gilad Hochman

-Gilad Hochman (Hebrew: גילעד הוכמן; born 26 July 1982 in Herzliya) is a Berlin-based Israeli composer of contemporary classical music.
+Gilad Hochman (Hebrew: גילעד הוכמן; born 26 July 1982 in Herzliya) is an Israeli composer of contemporary classical music based in Berlin, Germany.

 His works blend European classical traditions with elements drawn from Jewish and Israeli musical cultures.
 His music has been reviewed in The New York Times, the BBC World Service, and France 24.
-Hochman is a graduate of Tel Aviv University’s Buchmann-Mehta School of Music (BMSM) and recipient of the Israeli Prime Minister’s Prize for Composers and the S&R Washington Award.
+Hochman is a graduate of Tel Aviv University's Buchmann-Mehta School of Music (BMSM) and recipient of the Israeli Prime Minister's Prize for Composers and the S&R Washington Award.

 Early life and education

 Hochman was born in Herzliya, Israel, and began studying piano at age six and composing at age nine.
 He studied composition with Ilya Heifets at the Herzliya Municipal Conservatory, where he developed his earlier works.
-He later attended the Buchmann-Mehta School of Music at Tel Aviv University, where he studied composition with Gil Shohat and took courses in musicology and theory with some of Israel’s most senior musicians.
+He later attended the Buchmann-Mehta School of Music at Tel Aviv University, where he studied composition with Gil Shohat and took courses in musicology and theory with some of Israel's most senior musicians.
 He graduated with honors in 2007.

 Career

-Hochman was appointed Composer in Residence at the Ra’anana Symphonette Orchestra, and at age 24 became the youngest recipient of the Israeli Prime Minister’s Award for Composers.
+Hochman was appointed Composer in Residence at the Ra'anana Symphonette Orchestra, and at age 24 became the youngest recipient of the Israeli Prime Minister's Award for Composers.
 His works have been commissioned and performed by orchestras, ensembles, choirs and soloists.

-Hochman’s music has been featured in the Heidelberg Biennale for New Music, the World Saxophone Congress, Aachen International Chorbiennale, Israel Music Fest, Festival de Chaillol, the Israeli Schubertiade, Musica Sacra Festival (Maastricht), Magister Ludi Festival (Moscow), Molyvos International Music Festival (Greece), and Summerwinds Festival Münster.
+Hochman's music has been featured in the Heidelberg Biennale for New Music, the World Saxophone Congress, Aachen International Chorbiennale, Israel Music Fest, Festival de Chaillol, the Israeli Schubertiade, Musica Sacra Festival (Maastricht), Magister Ludi Festival (Moscow), Molyvos International Music Festival (Greece), and Summerwinds Festival Münster.

 His works have been performed by RIAS Kammerchor, the Jerusalem Symphony Orchestra, Rishon LeZion Symphony Orchestra, Deutsches Kammerorchester Berlin, Tel Aviv Soloists Ensemble, Oriol Ensemble, Israeli Chamber Project, Meitar Ensemble, Musica Nova Ensemble, Sirenot Ensemble, Studium Chorale, Copenhagen Festival Ensemble, and the Israel Chamber Orchestra.

-He has also received international performances at Carnegie Hall in New York, the Berlin Philharmonie, the Moscow Tchaikovsky Conservatory, St. James’s Piccadilly in London, and the Henry Crown Symphony Hall in Jerusalem.
+He has also received international performances at Carnegie Hall in New York, the Berlin Philharmonie, the Moscow Tchaikovsky Conservatory, St. James's Piccadilly in London, and the Henry Crown Symphony Hall in Jerusalem.

 Musical style and influences

-Hochman’s music combines classical European forms with Jewish and Israeli musical traditions, exploring a balance between emotional expression and structural clarity.
+Hochman's music combines classical European forms with Jewish and Israeli musical traditions, exploring a balance between emotional expression and structural clarity.
 His works often incorporate modal, tonal, and contemporary idioms.
 Critics have described his style as emotionally direct, intellectually rigorous, and deeply personal.